ipfs-shipyard/ipfs-css/README.md

 $ npm publish
 ```

+## Maintainers

+This repo is monitored and maintained by the [IPFS GUI](https://github.com/ipfs/ipfs-gui) group.

+Contributions to this or any other IPFS GUI group project are welcome!
+[Learn more.](https://github.com/ipfs/ipfs-gui)

 ## License

 The [Monserrat font family](https://github.com/JulietaUla/Montserrat) © The Montserrat Project Authors (https://github.com/JulietaUla/Montserrat) is used under the [SIL Open Font License, Version 1.1.](https://github.com/JulietaUla/Montserrat/blob/21047be7ebcae5e71328358fcf20566cb85383ec/OFL.txt)